freedompraise/ProjectSpark/docs/API_DOCUMENTATION.md

 - Method: `DELETE`
 - Description: Delete a specific idea.
 - Response: Returns a success message if the idea is deleted successfully.

+## Comments
+The following endpoints are available for performing CRUD operations on comments.

 ### Create Comment
 - URL: `/api/ideas/{idea_id}/comments/`